afpineda/NuS-NimBLE-Serial/README.md

 - The Nordic UART Service can coexist with other GATT services in your application.

 - By default, this library will automatically advertise existing GATT services when no peer is connected.
-This includes the Nordic UART Service and other services (if any).
+  This includes the Nordic UART Service and other services you configured for advertising (if any).
   To change this behavior, call `<object>.disableAutoAdvertising()` and handle advertising on your own.

 You may learn from the provided [examples](./examples/README.md).
 Read code commentaries for more information.